 - Rapid breathing (tachypnea)

 - Shortness of breath (dyspnea)

-- Polymerase chain reaction if fecal antigen is negative, but the veterinarian still suspects panleukopenia.
+- Polymerase chain reaction: If the fecal antigen is negative, but the veterinarian still suspects panleukopenia.
 This test amplifies small segments of viral DNA.

 The prognosis for kittens is poor, especially in younger kittens.
-In one study, factors which influence survival rates included:
+In one study, factors that influence survival rates included:

 - The weight of the cat at the time of hospital admission: The risk of death decreases for every 1 kg of bodyweight